jillesvangurp/www.jillesvangurp.com/_posts/2008-08-22-songbird-beta-07.md

 The bad (or not so good since I have no big gripes):

-- Still no support for the iTunes invented but highly useful compilation flag (<a href="http://bugzilla.songbirdnest.com/show_bug.cgi?id=9090">bug 9090</a>).
+- Still no support for the iTunes invented but highly useful compilation flag ([bug 9090](http://bugzilla.songbirdnest.com/show_bug.cgi?id=9090)).
 This means that my well organized library is now filled with all sorts of obscure artists that I barely know but apparently have one or two songs from. iTunes sorts these into compilation corner and I use this feature to keep a nice overview of artists and complete albums.
 - Despite being a media player with extension support, there appears to be no features related to sound quality.
 Not even an equalizer.
 Not even as an extension.
 This is a bit puzzling because this used to be a key strength of winamp, the AOL product that the songbird founders used to be involved with.
 - Despite being a browser, common browser features are missing.
 So no bookmarks, no apparent RSS feed, no Google preconfigured in the search bar, etc. Some of these things are easily fixed with extensions.